-The Board comprise Directors who as a group provide an appropriate balance and diversity of skills and experience including financial, legal and business management and collectively 2.4 possess the necessary core competence to lead and govern the Group effectively.
-Each Director provides a valuable network of industry contacts which are considered essential to the Group and was appointed on the strength of his calibre, experience and stature.
+The current Board composition reflects the Company's commitment to board diversity.
+The Board comprise directors who as a group provide an appropriate balance and diversity of skills and experience including financial, industrial and business management and collectively possess the necessary core competences, qualifications, skills and experience to lead and govern the Group effectively.
+Each director provides a valuable network of industry contacts which are considered essential to the Group and was appointed on the strength of his/her calibre, experience, skill and stature.